Business professionals shaking hands, securing a corporate sponsor for a nonprofit.

 Your work isn’t done after you hit “send.”
 A polite follow-up shows you’re organized and committed.
 If you don’t hear back within a week or two, send a brief, friendly email to ensure your proposal was received and to offer any additional information.
 Once you get a “yes,” the relationship-building truly begins.
 It’s a great practice to draft a sponsorship agreement that clearly outlines everything, so both parties are on the same page.
 And don’t underestimate the power of gratitude.
 A simple thank-you note can go a long way in making sponsors feel valued, setting the stage for a lasting partnership.

-How to Showcase Your Impact
+How to Demonstrate Your Impact to Sponsors

 Potential sponsors want to know that their investment will make a real difference.
 Showcasing your impact is how you build trust and prove the value of a partnership.
 It’s not just about stating your mission; it’s about demonstrating your results with clarity and heart.
 By combining solid data with powerful stories, you can create a compelling case that inspires companies to join your cause and stay with you for the long haul.
 This is your chance to let your work speak for itself and show sponsors exactly what their support makes possible.